yvele/node-thunkify-object/Readme.md

 ### Pass Through

 If you want some functions not to change their behavior, you can use `addPassThrough` to simply inherit the function in your wrapper.
-  This is usefull for synchronous functions that doesn't use callback.
+This is useful for synchronous functions that doesn't use callback.

 ```js
 var WrapperBuilder = require('thunkify-object').WrapperBuilder;